 This post is part of a series around finding a coding style that fits you like a glove, and how Rider can help.
 We plan on publishing the following: (will update links as we progress)

-- Find your perfect C# development style
+- Find your perfect C# style using Rider

-- Find your perfect web development style
+- Find your perfect database development style using Rider

-- Find your perfect database development style
+- Find your perfect web development style using Rider

 For now, let’s take a look at some language agnostic styles you can customize in Rider.

 Rider contains several general code styling options and customizations.
 The Code Style section in Settings (Preferences on Mac) is where you’ll find them.
 Here is where you can set styles for many languages, as well as general styles for all languages that you work with.